What Is Hepatocellular Carcinoma?

 Your doctor puts a thin, flexible tube into the artery that supplies blood to your liver.
 The tube delivers a chemo drug combined with another drug that helps to block the artery.
 The goal is to kill the tumor by starving it of blood.
 Your liver still gets the blood it needs through another blood vessel.

 You usually get chemotherapy on an outpatient basis, which means you don't need to stay overnight in a hospital.
-It can cause side effects, such as nausea and vomiting, loss of appetite, fever and chills, headache, and weakness.
+It can cause side effects, such as nausea and vomiting, loss of appetite, pain, fever and chills, headache, and weakness.
 You may also be more likely to get infections, bruising, bleeding, and fatigue.
 Medicine can ease some of these side effects.

 Alcohol injection.
 This is also called "percutaneous ethanol injection."
 An ultrasound, which uses sound waves to see structures in your body, helps your doctor guide a thin needle into the tumor.
 Then he injects ethanol (alcohol) to destroy the cancer.